 WHY IT MATTERS:

-• The labor force participation rate measures the percentage of the working-age population that is either employed or actively seeking employment.
+- The labor force participation rate measures the percentage of the working-age population that is either employed or actively seeking employment.
 A high participation rate indicates that a larger proportion of the population is actively contributing to the economy through employment.
-This can increase productivity, higher consumer spending, and overall economic expansion.
+This can increase productivity and consumer spending and lead to overall economic expansion.

 BLACK OR AFRICAN AMERICAN RESIDENTS FACE POVERTY AT HIGHER RATES COMPARED TO OTHER RACIAL AND ETHNIC GROUPS